GPUOpen-Tools/radeon_gpu_profiler/docs/source/Settings.rst

-The **System activity, Wavefront occupancy and Event timing** shortcuts are specific to zooming and panning operations that can be performed within the Frame Summary and Events subtabs (see below):
+The **System activity, Wavefront occupancy and Event timing** shortcuts are specific to zooming and panning operations that can be performed within the Frame Summary and Events subtabs.
+See the section entitled :ref:`Zoom Controls <zoom_controls>` for more information.

 .. image:: media_rgp/RGP_Tabs_1.png